-This is a recent speech about my City of Hope Pancreatic Islet Transplant at the four year mark, and how I now live my life without Type-1 Diabetes.
+This is a recent speech I gave about my City of Hope Pancreatic Islet Transplant at the five year mark, and how I now live my life without Type-1 Diabetes.

 The Type-1 Journey

 This is my Type-1 diabetes and transplant story.
 But as I share this story with you, I’d like you to see it as just one example of how lives are changed at City of Hope.
 So while this is very much my personal story, each City of Hope patient has their own, and we all have very common experiences.

 I developed Type-1 Diabetes in my early thirties.
 Like most Type-1’s, I worked hard to manage it properly, and I did very well for the first 15 years or so.
 I saw the right doctors and endocrinologists.
 I was diligent in counting carbs before that was common.
 I moved from syringes, to insulin pens, and eventually to an insulin pump.
 In the later years, I used a continuous glucose monitor to monitor my blood sugar levels as technology improved.

 For the last 15 years, diabetes gradually started taking more control of my life.
 The essential quandary of Type-1 – avoiding high blood sugar (hyperglycemia) and Diabetic Ketoacidosis (DKA) on one side and low blood sugar (hypoglycemia) on the other, were becoming more difficult to control.
 First, I became what we call “brittle”, which means my blood sugar could quickly elevate to severe hyperglycemia, or drop suddenly into severe hypoglycemia, with little warning.
 I also gradually developed insulin resistance, so I started needing more and more insulin each month to try and maintain control, which also caused me to slowly gain a few pounds every year Then, as happens with many of us, I lost all awareness of low blood sugars, so a dangerous low could hit me before I had any sense that it was happening.